mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 In terms of understanding of the game as a dynamic system, this is seen clearly in the parent’s alarm at the child’s deletion of all elements of hazard.
 The parent is keen to keep a sense of game balance to ensure a sense of challenge for the imagined player.
 “It’s no fun having a game without any hazards to avoid.”
 The child seems determined to remove all hazards.
 My understanding is that she is also aware of implications for game balance but is taking pleasure in this seeming destruction of the key challenge of the game as an act of disruptive play.

-## Findings Emerging related to Game Design Patterns / Missions
+## Findings Emerging related to Game Design Patterns

 Previously we have explored the concept of activity as a primary unit for analysis.
-In particular the utility of this approach to research community activity.
-(See Blunden)
+In particular the utility of this approach to research community activity (Cite Blunden).
+In this section I will explore how game design patterns became the primary unit of activity for participants.

 <!-- (see blunden for more on project as unit of Activity
 https://www.activityanalysis.net/andy-blundens-vision-of-activity-theory/ )  -->

-In this section I will explore how game design patterns became the primary unit of activity for participants.

 Discussion points